Sandesh2007/Java/README.md

 License

 This project is just for fun no license hehe :)
-Acknowledgments

-    Thanks to the developers who inspire us to appreciate the beauty in ugliness.
-    Shoutout to anyone who contributes and embraces the ugliness of this calculator.

-Now go ahead, embrace the ugliness, and calculate like nobody's watching! 🧮💻
+ calculate like nobody's watching! 🧮💻